nedrysoft/pingnoo/contributing.md

 ### Line Breaks

-Line breaks are permitted when they improve clarity, use a double indent on the following lines.
+Line breaks are permitted when they improve clarity.
+Use a double indent on the following lines.

 ```c++
 QString filename =